 Eyeing a run for president, Ron DeSantis wants to 'Make America Florida'

-MIAMI — He hasn't yet entered the contest for the Republican Presidential nomination, but even so, Florida Governor Ron DeSantis is one of the leading candidates.
+MIAMI — He hasn't yet entered the contest for the Republican presidential nomination, but even so, Florida Gov. Ron DeSantis is one of the leading candidates.
 In polls of possible nominees, he rivals and sometimes surpasses former President Donald Trump.
 DeSantis has just released a new book that highlights his pugnacious style and hardline stance on issues ranging from education to public health.

 "We fight the woke in the schools, he said.
 "We fight the woke in the corporations.
 We will never, ever surrender to the woke mob.
 Florida is where woke goes to die!"